 “Families sometimes think that if they haven’t withheld and paid employer taxes during the year, it’s too late to make up for it,” says Tom Breedlove, director of Care.com HomePay.
 “But the truth is, you can go back and correct this mistake before taxes are due, with minimal penalties from the state and federal tax agencies.”

 You still have time to pull together a Form W-2 and file state tax returns for the past year.
 Talk to your caregiver about how their paycheck will change once taxes start coming out.
 Use our tax calculator to help you both see the numbers.
-If you're confused, call HomePay and we’ll be happy to do this work for you.
+If you’re confused, call HomePay and we’ll be happy to help you start paying your caregiver on the books.

 7. Look into tax credits to save on your care expenses.

 If you had a nanny last year, you may be eligible to take a tax credit on the wages you paid them.
-"The child care tax credit can save families up to $600 if they have 1 child or $1,200 if they have two or more kids," says Breedlove.
-"That can offset a significant portion of a family’s tax liability."
+“The child care tax credit can save families up to $4,000 if they have 1 child or $8,000 if they have two or more kids,” says Breedlove.
+“That can completely offset a family’s tax liability.”

 8. Review your insurance coverage.